Skip to content

 Operation Smile’s spoke is based in Bacolod.

-In the next five years, OS Philippines plans to expand its system of hubs and spokes across the country.
+In the next five years, Operation Smile Philippines plans to expand its system of hubs and spokes across the country.

 FIVE-YEAR VISION